11 September 2001 - 2022 ... at the end of every road, there is a mirror

-Desperation, is not a description that one can easily attribute to the most least likely to moralize excessively German federal police, intelligence and security officials, but in this singularly unique circumstance, the German authorities undertook extraordinary measures to illicit a response from their counterparts in London, Washington, Paris, Ottawa and beyond, to no avail.
+Desperation, is not a description that one can attribute easily, if at all, to the most least likely to moralize excessively German federal police, intelligence and security officials, but in this singularly unique circumstance, the German authorities undertook extraordinary measures to illicit a response from their counterparts in London, Washington, Paris, Ottawa and beyond, but to no avail.

 In the Hollywood thriller/drama movie, Air Force One, untoward circumstances on a flight compels the president to make a telephone call to the White House.
 The person who answers, when they are told that it is the president calling, treats that information with dismissive incredulity.
 Whereupon, the president, portrayed by Harrison Ford, tells the person on the other end of the phone at the White House to follow protocol and trace the call.
 They do, and the movie progresses with those in the White House now aware of the upheaval taking place on Air Force One.